Different Modalities of Biofeedback for Migraines

 • Biofeedback Modality: HRV (Heart Rate Variability) Biofeedback

-• Explanation: Stress can contribute to autonomic nervous system dysregulation.
-HRV biofeedback focuses on improving the balance between the sympathetic and parasympathetic branches of the autonomic nervous system, promoting relaxation and stress reduction.
+• Explanation: Stress can lead to dysregulation of the autonomic nervous system.
+In this context, HRV biofeedback plays a crucial role by focusing on restoring balance between the sympathetic and parasympathetic branches of the autonomic nervous system.
+Consequently, it promotes relaxation and helps reduce stress, effectively addressing the imbalance caused by stress.

 • Biofeedback Modality: EMG (Electromyographic) Biofeedback